(Click for the Complete Online Parent Reading Guide)

 Kids’ magazines worth the read

 Reading of almost any kind is good reading practice, as long as it’s age-appropriate.
 But, if you’ve decided to start a magazine subscription for your child, there are some really high-quality magazines out there that combine high-interest stories with great learning opportunities.
-Here are a few winners of the Spring 2015 Parents’ Choice Awards:
+Here are a few winners of the Parents’ Choice Awards:

 - Ladybug – This cute little magazine is for the earliest readers.
 Designed for children aged 3 to 6, it’s filled with fun stories, games and poems combined with eye-catching artwork.